What is Invisalign?

 Is this a new way to straighten teeth?

-For years, orthodontists and dentists have used removable appliances for limited treatment.
+For years, orthodontists and dentists in Brooklyn have used removable appliances for limited treatment.
 Today, with the application of computer technology and custom manufacturing, Invisalign treats a broader range of cases with greater precision.

 Do doctors need special training in order to use Invisalign?